 So we decided to devote more attention to the thesis during PPE 160.
 It is still a class devoted to integrating work in Philosophy, Politics, and Economics.
 But we also structure the course so students work on their theses throughout the term and get regular feedback from the professors and the other students in the class.

 That has been pretty good.

 The stress people feel about the thesis has gone down and the quality of the work has gone up.
 But there have been trade-offs.
 Some students wish we devoted more time to the thesis in PPE 160 and they have a point.
 You can always do more on a project like a thesis.
-But we did not want to abandon the original goal of a course devoted to integrating the work of different disciplines.
+Others find that the flow of the seminar is interrupted when we break to talk about thesis projects.
+They have a point too.
+We did not want to abandon the original goal of a course devoted to integrating the work of different disciplines.
 In particular, we think that students would miss the group discussion if we tilted the course even farther towards working on individual thesis projects.

 There is another question about the non-thesis parts of the course that I don’t think we have ever squarely answered.
 It’s pretty basic: what are we trying to do?
 You can ask it about individual class sessions or about the course as a whole.
 Is there any point we’re tying to make?
 A progression of ideas we’re trying to chart?
 What?
 Are we just drifting around from topic to topic or is there a destination?

 I wondered about this quite a bit myself and have to confess feeling frustrated with the course at times.
 But I got over it and here is why.
 I realized that this is a process course more than a destination course.
 The point of this course is to work with others who have a diverse skills, backgrounds, and knowledge.
 The readings are on topics that the disciplines of Philosophy, Politics, and Economics have something to say about.
 Our seminar meetings try to expose this.